Pan-Canadian-Genome-Library/daco/apps/api/README.md

 Node.js Express API for the Pan-Canadian Genome Library's Data Access Compliance Office.

-This app uses features in Node ^20.9, in combination with TSX for TypeScript support.

-It provides an Express API for accessing a Postgres database using Drizzle ORM.
+This app uses features from Node ^20.9, in combination with TSX for TypeScript support, and it provides access to a Postgres database using Drizzle ORM.

 ## Local Development